IamSebastianDev/flotsam/docs/examples/express.md

 <!-- @format -->

-# Fløtsam - express example
+# Fløtsam - Express example

 This example shows how to use Fløtsam together with `ts-node` & `express` to create a basic Express CRUD app.